 - 1. Be sure that the repair area is clean and the scratch or gouge is free of debris.
 Wipe thoroughly with acetone. - 2.
-Mix 2% catalyst to gel.
-Fill the scratch or gouge with gel-coat.
-Apply extra gel-coat to allow for normal shrinkage.
-Allow gel-coat to completely set up. - Begin initial sanding with 220 grit sandpaper. - 4.
+Catalyze the polyester resin as directed by manufacturer.
+Mix 2% catalyst by weight to gel.
+Overfill the scratch or gouge with gel-coat to account for normal shrinkage.
+Allow gel-coat to completely set up. - 3.
+Begin initial sanding with 220 grit sandpaper. - 4.
 Begin final sanding with 400 grit sandpaper. - 5.
-Buff with buffing compound to remove any fine sandpaper scratches. - 6.
-Begin final buffing by using a clean pad; use a 50/50 combination of rubbing/glazing compound to restore the gloss of the original gelcoat.
+Buff with buffing compound to remove any fine sandpaper scratches. - Begin final buffing by using a clean pad; use a 50/50 combination of rubbing/glazing compound to restore the gloss of the original gelcoat.